-- Must be thoroughly researched and addressed in the Victim Services Management Plan. - Upon approval from funding sources, refer to applicable finance staff or agency for travel guidance and procedures, especially for out-of-state travel. - Provide clear instructions (written and electronically) to victims about expectations and processing of travel advances and reimbursement of expenses. - Prepare a spreadsheet that includes all travel information for victims who are attending court proceedings, including modes of transportation and estimated arrival/departure times; hotels or other housing accommodations (for victims traveling from out-of-town); and any specific needs or special requests related to transportation or travel. - Contracts can be established with ride-share or taxi companies to facilitate on-site travel needs, including accommodations for victims and survivors with any physical disabilities.
+- All travel planning must be thoroughly researched and addressed in the Victim Services Management Plan. - Upon approval from funding sources, refer to applicable finance staff or agency for travel guidance and procedures, especially for out-of-state travel. - Provide clear instructions (written and electronically) to victims about expectations and processing of travel advances and reimbursement of expenses. - Prepare a spreadsheet that includes all travel information for victims who are attending court proceedings, including modes of transportation and estimated arrival/departure times; hotels or other housing accommodations (for victims traveling from out-of-town); and any specific needs or special requests related to transportation or travel. - Contracts can be established with ride-share or taxi companies to facilitate on-site travel needs, including accommodations for victims and survivors with any physical, intellectual or developmental disabilities.